steveNn-repo/LassoRegression-Predicting_House_SalePrices/README.md

 ### Goals
 - To be able to understand the features that affect the price of houses in the Market.
 - To determine the significant features on which the house price depend on.
-- To develop a model that predicts the price of a house using the selected/important factors.
+- To develop a model that predicts the price of a house using the selected/important features.

 ### Data Source
 - Ames Housing dataset